RBC Capital Reiterates Edwards Lifesciences (EW) Outperform Recommendation

 What is the Fund Sentiment?

-There are 2073 funds or institutions reporting positions in Edwards Lifesciences.
-This is a decrease of 37 owner(s) or 1.75% in the last quarter.
-Average portfolio weight of all funds dedicated to EW is 0.33%, a decrease of 5.57%.
-Total shares owned by institutions decreased in the last three months by 4.75% to 559,618K shares.
-The put/call ratio of EW is 0.67, indicating a bullish outlook.
+There are 2077 funds or institutions reporting positions in Edwards Lifesciences.
+This is a decrease of 10 owner(s) or 0.48% in the last quarter.
+Average portfolio weight of all funds dedicated to EW is 0.33%, an increase of 6.63%.
+Total shares owned by institutions decreased in the last three months by 0.19% to 585,554K shares.
+The put/call ratio of EW is 0.58, indicating a bullish outlook.

 What are Other Shareholders Doing?